kevinAshah/Financial-News-Research-Tool/README.md

 - Interact with the LLM's (Chatgpt) by inputting queries and receiving answers along with source URLs.

-2.The web app will open in your browser.
+Upon running the main.py script, the web app will open in your browser.

-- On the sidebar, you can input URLs directly.
+- On the sidebar, one can input URLs directly.

 - Initiate the data loading and processing by clicking "Process URLs."